bennofs/pytango/doc/itango.rst

     db.put_class_property("Libera", dict(__icon="libera.png"))

-    # if you placed your image in a directory different than PyTango.ipython.resource
+    # if you placed your image in a directory different than itango.resource
     # then, instead you have to specify the absolute directory

     db.put_class_property("Libera", dict(__icon="/home/homer/.config/itango/libera.png"))